 Serve them as a side dish with jackfruit carnitas tacos.

-How to reheat & freeze refried beans
+How to reheat & freeze them

 Black refried beans reheat well in the microwave.
 And you can even freeze them, which is super convenient.